enter-opy/everest/README.md

 ## Usage

-To install the `everest`, download the release and run the following pip command:
+To install `everest`, download the release and run the following pip command:
 ```bash
 pip install everest-0.0.1-py3-none-any.whl
 ```